Zsub/SJCam-API/README.md

 Command - setting/mode of the device
 Option - usually 0/1, but when more settings are supported theres a few more numbers for different menu items

- WARNING: Thee settings don't seem to take effect until you either start recording, or you turn the camera on/off.

 ## Other options
 ```
 1001 Take photo (in photo mode)